Mindfulness Meditation: Making Meditation Work for You

 We now come to the actual act of meditating.
 The guidelines can be summed up quite easily, however, practicing can prove to be immensely frustrating in the beginning.

-First, close your eyes.
-Now you want to focus on your breath, breathing rhythmically in and out.
-Allow your thoughts to be, do not hold any attachment to them.
-As you feel yourself begin to become attached to a thought, quickly bring your attention back to your breath without any judgment.
+Allow your thoughts to be, don’t hold any attachment to them.
+As you feel yourself begin to become attached to a thought (meaning you’re thinking about something), quickly bring your attention back to your breath.

 I understand how hard this can be at times.
 If you are like me, then it will seem like you simply cannot focus on anything but your racing thoughts.
-With each attempt to bring your attention back to the breath, another thought tears it away.
+With each attempt to bring your attention back to you breath, another thought tears it away.

-It also can seem like as soon as we close our eyes to meditate, all the negative thoughts and scenarios we can think of come rushing in.
 This can make someone think the practice is worthless if all it’s going to do is cause them to think in such a way.

 My advice to you is, be patient.
 I know that’s not what you want to hear, but it’s the truth.

-I became so irritated and thought I simply must be bad at it.
-But, I persevered and now have been lucky enough to experience that serenity.
+But, I persevered.
 Some days are better than others, as with any practice.
-Overall, however, I can say my life has benefited from pushing through the initial challenges and making it to this point.
+Overall, however, I can say my life (and game, when I was playing) has benefited from pushing through the initial challenges and making it a daily habit.

-Now I would like to speak on negative thoughts entering our mind when meditating.
 Thinking that meditation was supposed to be a peaceful process, I was surprised at how difficult it was.
 Once again, I thought that I was doing it wrong whenever a negative thought would occur.

-Curious about what was going on, I did some research.
-What I discovered, and the way I understood it, was that meditation works to help us gain a better awareness of our minds.
+However, meditation works to help us gain a better awareness of our minds.
 Think of it like cleaning out a filing cabinet.

 In order to accomplish this, all of our thoughts, negative or positive must be worked through.
 That is why it is imperative you take the approach of being a conscious observer.
-These thoughts are not our true nature, but rather impressions that have been made on us by the external world.

 Yes, it can be scary to witness them in the moment.
-However, the only way over is through, and so we must push through these experiences to reach a state of calmness and control.
+However, the only way over is through, and so you must push through these experiences to reach a state of calmness and control.

 As simple as the process can be made to sound, the practice of meditation can be frustrating and complex.
-We are dealing with our minds, the most intricate pieces of equipment on the planet.

 The trick when thoughts become present, whether negative or positive, is not to suppress them.
 Try your best to become an observer of them.

-A quiet and serene mind will happen as a result of mindfulness meditation , not by the attempt to suppress thought.
+A quiet and serene mind will happen as a result of mindfulness meditation, not by the attempt to suppress thought.

 Final Thoughts

 Give yourself some time each day to sit down, close your eyes, and focus on your breath.
 As thoughts come and go, merely observe them.
-The practice of returning to your breath after losing focus is mindfulness.
+The practice of returning to your breath after losing focus is what’s training mindfulness.

 Thank you for reading and I wish you the best of success in all you do.